-Non-College courses that fulfill General Education Requirements are counted as College courses in calculating total credits needed for graduation.
+Non-College courses that are used to fulfill a General Education Requirement are counted as College courses in calculating total credits needed for graduation.

 Students considering a minor that includes non-College coursework should consult with an academic advisor to confirm that they have will have enough College credits to graduate.